jo/couchrest/README.md

 ## The TF fork

+This fork fixes some attechment upload issue.
+If you have problems uploading attachements with couchrest maybe this fork is for you.

 NOTE: The commands above will install the original sources from [couchrest/couchrest](http://github.com/couchrest/couchrest).

 Install it otherwise, maybe I will bring it to gemcutter.